esphome/esphome-docs/components/lvgl.rst

 The widgets support lots of :ref:`lvgl-styling` to customize their appearance and behavior.

 You can configure a global theme for all the widgets at the top level with the ``theme`` configuration option.
 In the example below, all the ``arc``, ``slider`` and ``btn`` widgets will use the styles and properties predefined by default here.
-A combination of styles and states can be chosen for every widget.
+A combination of styles and :ref:`states <lvgl-wgtprop-state>` can be chosen for every widget.

 .. code-block:: yaml